 How to Control Visual Studio from an external application

-There are multiple use cases where you need to get information from running instances of Visual Studio.
-For instance, if you create a git client, you may suggest the repositories that correspond to the opened solution, or you want to know if a file is not saved in the editor and show a warning.
-Maybe you need to close the current solution and open a new one.
-All of this is possible with Visual Studio as it exposes COM interfaces!
+There are many scenarios where you need to get information from running Visual Studio instances.
+For example, when building a Git client, you might suggest repositories matching the open solution, detect unsaved files to display a warning, or close the current solution and open a new one.
+All of this is possible because Visual Studio exposes COM interfaces.

-Let's create a console application that displays the list of opened Visual Studio instances with their version and currently opened solutions.
+Let's create a console application that lists the running Visual Studio instances, their versions, and the currently open solution.

 dotnet new console